 - As with chainsaws, it's best not to use axes and hatchets until someone well-versed in their use has personally instructed you.

-The key to operating chain saws and hedge trimmers safely is to clear obstructions out of the way prior to starting up the engine, maintain your balance and stay focused on what you're doing.
-Chainsaws, in particular, can be incredibly dangerous devices.
-The advice given below regarding the use of chain saws should be considered just a beginning in informing yourself about how to operate a chainsaw safely.
-Seek hands-on guidance from someone in the know.
+One key to operating chainsaws and hedge trimmers safely is to clear obstructions out of the way prior to starting up the engine.
+You also must maintain your balance and stay focused on what you're doing.
+Seek hands-on guidance from someone in the know before operating chainsaws, which are particularly dangerous.

 - Safety glasses